akshaynaramshettiwar/git-practise/README.md

 # git-practise

-this is for self learning
+this is for self learning.